Ketamine-Assisted Psychotherapy (KAP)

 What is Ketamine?

 Ketamine is a legal, safe and effective medicine used to treat a variety of mental health conditions, including depression, anxiety and PTSD.
 Ketamine has rapidly-acting antidepressant and mood-enhancing effects, which can begin to take effect within 1-2 hours after treatment.
 It works by blocking the brains NMDA receptions as well as by stimulating AMPA receptors, which are thought to help form new synaptic connections and boost neural circuits that regulate stress and mood.
 Ketamine has also been shown to enhance overall neuroplasticity for lasting symptom improvement.
-Ketamine can be administered in a variety of ways; in my work with Journey Clinical only the sublingual lozenge form is used.

 How do I know if Ketamine-Assisted Psychotherapy (KAP) is right for me?